kubeflow/website/content/en/docs/components/training/user-guides/job-scheduling.md

                 - "/var/tf_mnist/mnist_with_summaries.py"
 ```

-In installing Scheduler Plugins as a default scheduler, you don't need to specify the scheduler name in CustomJob resources (e.g., TFJob).
+If you install the Scheduler Plugins as a default scheduler, you don't need to specify the scheduler name in CustomJob resources (e.g., TFJob).

 ### Volcano Scheduler

 You have to install volcano scheduler in your cluster first as a secondary scheduler of Kubernetes and
-configure operator to select the scheduler name for gang-scheduling in the following:
+configure the operator to select the scheduler name for gang-scheduling in the following:

 - training-operator